 For example, the report below indicates that a Monthly Revenue of $35,681/month is going to result in a yearly Revenue of $428,058 which misses the overall Revenue target by over $100,000.
 The business leader can easily see this disconnect and can assign resources and attention to increase Revenue per month and get their business back on track.

 This report provides the tools a business leader needs to understand how their business is performing against previous years and against the goals that have been set for the current year.
 Spend some time this week and find out where your business is at.
-Monthly Financial Report.
-Download it, customize it for your business and use it to tweak and tune your business to greater levels of success!
+Download the Monthly Financial Report Excel tool from the Business Tools page.
+Customize it for your business and use it to tweak and tune your business to greater levels of success!

 “Where there is no Future Vision, there is nothing to work toward creating.
 The lack of a goal to work toward will result in failure.”
 James Canton